OfficeDev/office-js-docs-pr/docs/develop/get-javascript-intellisense-in-visual-studio.md

 ## JSDoc syntax

-The basic technique is to precede the variable (or parameter, and son on) with a comment that identifies its data type.
+The basic technique is to precede the variable (or parameter, and so on) with a comment that identifies its data type.
 This allows IntelliSense in Visual Studio to infer its members.
 The following are examples.

 ### Variable